yellow-starburst/logging/2_Tools.md

 <h1 align="center">Install Tools</h1>

-# 2. Initial
+# 1. Initial

+Notes
-note - make sure you are careful what user you are running as.
+1. Make sure you are careful what user you are running as.
 If you run as root, it will break the python tools.
+2. Be careful installing python based tools.
+Ideally you should install in a sandbox.

 ## Basic tool updates
 ```